manussekhar/German_Notes/Conjugation/Unregelmaßig verben.md

 change both in first and second part of the verb. second part follows [[Regelmaßig verben]] rules

-for du / er / s
+for du / er / sie / e